Back to Insights

 2. Circuit Breaker Pattern

 The circuit breaker pattern prevents a system from repeatedly attempting operations that are likely to fail.
 This pattern improves overall stability by stopping execution when a threshold of failures is reached.
+Modern implementations benefit from state transition logging and integration with monitoring tools for better observability.

 import time